axibase/atsd/changelogs/2017_02/README.md

 ### Issue 3481

-New chart functions `getTags()` and `getSeries()` provide a way to load series tags from the server as an alternative to using Freemarker functions and to specifying tag names in the configuration manually.
+New chart functions `getTags()` and `getSeries()` enable loading series tags from the server as an alternative to using Freemarker functions and to specifying tag names in the configuration manually.

 ```javascript
 # Option 1: Specify tags manually